LESLIE: Rick in New Jersey wants to know if he should seal composite trim to prevent mold growth. How can we help you today?

-RICK: But is there a type of paint that would be more conducive or last longer, like an epoxy-type paint or something like that?
+RICK: But is there a type of paint that would be more conducive to seal composite trim to prevent mold growth to last longer, like an epoxy-type paint or something like that?

 TOM: Not for a surface like that.
 No, you would just use an exterior paint and you would probably prime it first.

 RICK: So it wouldn’t be latex.
 It would be an enamel?

 TOM: No, you would use a 100-percent acrylic latex paint.
 That’s what AZEK recommends be used.
 And you also might want to take a look at Sherwin-Williams for the paint manufacturers.
 I know that they have paints that are specifically made for vinyl or PVC products, which is what that product is.
 AZEK is simply an extruded cellular PVC.

 LESLIE: Not everybody does this but some contractors tend to skip the step of filling holes when it comes to a composite trimming.
 You know, they’re like, “Eh, you can’t see it.
 It’s OK.”
 But this could give you the opportunity – if you’re going to paint the trim, as well – to go ahead and fill any nail holes.
 And that’ll really give it almost a more natural wood look, the brushstrokes.
 It could be a good thing.